 Currently enrolled students are not eligible.
 We are not able to offer funding at this time, but we can assist with grant applications by providing letters of support.
 This is a project-oriented residency and though it is not important for projects to be finished within the period of residence, we are looking for projects with a coherent scope.
 In your proposal, let us know how you would best use our lab and resources to assist you in project development.

-A jury of curators, past resident artists, and Pioneer Works staff will convene to consider candidates for 2019.
-Selected residents will be announced on March 1st.
+A jury of curators, past resident artists, and Pioneer Works staff will convene to consider candidates.

 Tech Lab Resources

 - Sense V2 3D Scanner

 - Oculus Rift Headset + Touch Controllers (x3)

 - GoPro Omni 360° Camera